hpe-storage/scod/docs/csi_driver/using.md

   volumesnapshotclasses.snapshot.storage.k8s.io
 ```

 Vendors may package, name and deploy the common snapshot controller using their own naming conventions.
-Run the below and look for workload names that contain the word "snapshot".
+Run the command below and look for workload names that contain "snapshot".

 ```markdown
 kubectl get sts,deploy -A